yhg1412/MLPTransformerFitCompare/README.md

 <img width="749" alt="TSRandomInputR5F1" src="https://github.com/yhg1412/MLPTransformerFitCompare/assets/17675483/15a1d53e-99d6-4dad-9a74-54ddf4b9cb27">

+## ~~Conclusion~~
-## Conclusion
+## Observation

-In this experiment, Transformer performs better than MLP and CNN in predicting generated sine data.
+~~In this experiment, Transformer performs better than MLP and CNN in predicting generated sine data.~~

+In this experiment, in terms of loss, transformer performs better than MLP for this model setup.

-We also find that when auto-regressivly generate data using trained models, a periodic signal is observed and has a positive correlation with the frequency of training data.
+We also find that when auto-regressivly generate data using trained models, a periodic signal is observed.
+Further mathamatical study may be needed to explain it.
 One possible explaination to this is related to logistic map.[10]
 For equation X_n+1 = rX_n(1 - X_n), when r is in certain ranges like slightly beyond 3.54409, from almost all initial conditions of X_0, X_n will approach periodic oscillations among 8 values, then 16, 32, etc. In Transformer, self-attention mechanism will also compute a quadratic term of historical values similar to the above equation.

 ## References